Find Affordable College Courses

 Of the 130 students majoring in liberal arts / sciences and humanities at SCSU, 21% are male and 79% are female.

-Full Liberal Arts / Sciences & Humanities at Southern Connecticut State University Report
+Read full report on Liberal Arts / Sciences & Humanities at Southern Connecticut State University

-Out of the 17 schools in Connecticut that were part of this year’s ranking, University of Connecticut landed the # 3 spot on the list.
-Located in the suburb of Storrs, UCONN is a public school with a very large student population.
+A rank of #3 on this year’s list means University of Connecticut is a great place for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Located in the large suburb of Storrs, UCONN is a public school with a very large student population.

 Of the 97 students majoring in liberal arts / sciences and humanities at UCONN, 44% are male and 56% are female.